Market Street subway: Stations in the Market Street subway

-There are a total of seven stations in the tunnel.
+There are a total of seven stations in the subway.
 Four are used by BART; all seven are used by the Muni Metro lines that had previously run on the surface of Market Street.
-The J Church and N Judah exit the tunnel at the Duboce portal and thus does not serve the Castro Street and Church Street (subway) stations; J trains stop at surface-level platforms on Church Street.
+The J Church and N Judah exit the subway at the Duboce portal and thus do not serve the Castro Street and Church Street (subway) stations; J trains stop at surface-level platforms on Church Street.

 Stations are listed from northeast to southwest: